Hudson County DCP&P Defense Lawyers

 In the vast majority of cases, DCP&P will not file a Guardianship Complaint until after the Court approves the Division’s permanency plan of Termination of Parental Rights.
 However, in certain circumstances, the Court will not approve the Division’s permanency plan but DCP&P will file a Guardianship Complaint anyways.
 In other words, as affirmed by the New Jersey Superior Court, Appellate Division, the Division does not need the Court’s permission to file a Guardianship Complaint because the statutory authority to file a complaint rests solely with the Division.
 N.J.
 Div. of Youth and Family Servs. v.
 A.P., 408 N.J.
 Super.
 252 (App.
 Div.
 2009).

-Somerset County NJ DYFS Defense Lawyers Available Now
+Hudson County DYFS Defense Lawyers Available Now

 As with child abuse and neglect and child welfare litigation, parents have a right to be represented by an attorney during Guardianship Litigation.
 DCP&P will be represented by a Deputy Attorney General and your child will be represented by a Law Guardian.
 If you cannot afford an attorney, the Court will appoint an attorney from the Public Defender, Office of Parental Representation.
 If you do not qualify for a public defender, it is imperative to contact a knowledgeable DCP&P defense lawyer to discuss your case.
+Contact our offices anytime for immediate assistance at (908)-356-6900.